 This essay explores cervical spinal facet syndrome.
 We will discuss why facet joint degeneration is normal in the neck and what processes contribute to the deterioration of the apophyseal structures.
 Furthermore, we will examine the symptoms of typical facet joint pathologies and how these can be used to aid in diagnostic evaluation of otherwise idiopathic neck pain.

-Cervical Facet Joint Syndrome Levels
+Cervical Facet Joint Syndrome Locations

 The cervical spinal region contains a total of 7 vertebral bones named C1 to C7.
 The uppermost vertebral bones, the atlas and axis, do not contain an intervertebral disc spacer and have specific properties that make them unique in the backbone architecture.
 Most facet joint deterioration is demonstrated by the middle and lower cervical levels, as well as at the juncture with the thoracic spine.
 These include the C4, C5, C6 and C7 levels as well as the cervicothoracic frontier of C7/T1.